kappital/kappital/docs/spec/cloud_native_serivce_SPEC_DRAFT.md

 # Cloud Native Service Package Specification

-Cloud Native Service Specification(spec) provide a standard definition of cloud-native services irrelevant to the cloud platform, describe the deployment and governance capabilities of cloud-native services.
+Cloud Native Service Specification(spec) provides a standard definition of cloud-native service irrelevant to the cloud platform, describing the deployment and governance capabilities of cloud-native services.

 ## Specification